LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 As a Yantra, [[High Speech]] is very versatile.
 Many mages know enough to declaim control or dominance, or to repeat the words over and over again to build up a defence.
 It is, however, not subtle.
 She cannot work words of [[High Speech]] into a normal sentence to compel a listener to her will.
 The meta-language of the Supernal cannot hide in the shallow grammars and inflections of [[Lie|the Lie]].

-**Effect:** If the mage has the High Speech Merit, vocally intoning her Imago confers a 2-die bonus.
+**Effect:** If the mage has the [[High Speech Merit]], vocally intoning her Imago confers a 2-die bonus.
 As it takes time to speak the words, she cannot use this Yantra reflexively — it always increases the casting time.

 #### Mudras